If Your Personal Injury Case Goes to Trial

 In Maryland, there is a district court which allows claims to be done without a jury trial.
 These kinds of trials can be decided by a judge.
 The recovery limit is $30,000, and you can present medical evidence by submitting records.
 This is found under section 10-1 of the Maryland Code Court and Judicial Proceedings Article, Maryland, in the 10-104 Maryland Code, Courts and Judicial Proceedings Article.

 In Maryland, you have a circuit court which has unlimited jurisdiction for its claims.
 If a claim is for $30,000 or less it’s still tried by the jury, but you can present medical evidence in which case you don’t need an expert testimony.
 This would be a jury trial, and it can be resolved in a much longer period of time than a bench trial, but it can also result in a much higher verdict.

 In some of the cases, you can decide whether you want to have a judge look at them or a jury.
 Some are no-brainers.
 For instance a car accident with no major injuries, $3,000 in medical bills should be tried in front of a judge.
 But what if it’s $15,000?
 Do you really want to limit yourself to a $30,000 recovery, or you think there’s a potential to getting more?

 This needs to be decided on an individual, case-by-case basis.
-This is again where the experience of the lawyer comes in to be able to look at the whole of the case and make such a determination.
+This is again where the experience of the Clinton personal injury attorney comes in to be able to look at the whole of the case and make such a determination.